 - “That the freedom of the press is one of the greatest bulwarks of liberty and can never be restrained but by despotic governments.”

 Gunston Hall is open every day except Thanksgiving, Christmas, and New Year's Day, with guided tours every half-hour from 9:30 to 4:30.
-Admission is $10 for adults with discounts for seniors, children, and a grounds only pass.
+There are two ticket options.